Skip to content

 8. Make it SMART

 Constructive feedback is a powerful catalyst for performance improvement and employee growth.
 Delivering constructive feedback doesn’t have to be a stressful experience that leaves both parties feeling flustered, confused, or angry.
-With some helpful strategies and a software solution that takes the pain out of feedback delivery, your next employee one-on-one can be productive and beneficial for all.

 avatar